Complex Trainable ISTA for Linear and Nonlinear Inverse Problems: Abstract

 \section{Abstract}

-Complex-field linear/nonlinear inverse problems are central issues in wireless communication systems.
-In this paper, we propose a novel trainable iterative signal recovery algorithm named complex-field TISTA (C-TISTA), which is an extension of recently proposed trainable iterative soft thresholding algorithm (TISTA) for real-valued compressed sensing.
-The proposed C-TISTA consists of a gradient step with Wirtinger derivatives, projection step with a shrinkage function, and error-variance estimator whose trainable parameters are learned by standard deep learning techniques.
-We examine the performance of C-TISTA in three distinct problems: complex-valued compressed sensing, discrete signal detection for an underdetermined system, and {discrete signal recovery for nonlinear clipped OFDM systems}.
-Numerical results indicate that C-TISTA provides remarkable signal recovery performance in these problems, which suggests a promising potential of C-TISTA to a wide range of inverse problems.
+Complex-field signal recovery problems from noisy linear/nonlinear measurements appear in many areas of signal processing and wireless communications.
+In this paper, we propose a trainable iterative signal recovery algorithm named complex-field TISTA (C-TISTA) which treats complex-field nonlinear inverse problems.
+C-TISTA is based on the concept of deep unfolding and consists of a gradient descent step with the Wirtinger derivatives followed by a shrinkage step with a trainable complex-valued shrinkage function.
+Importantly, it contains a small number of trainable parameters so that its training process can be executed efficiently.
+Numerical results indicate that C-TISTA shows remarkable signal recovery performance compared with existing algorithms.